arfadex/quackalias-cli/README.md

-# DDG Email Alias Generator
+# quackalias-cli - DuckDuckGo Email Alias Generator and History Tracker

 This project includes scripts to generate DuckDuckGo email aliases and store the history of generated aliases.